zycyc/LAMBDA/README.md

 - Response templates

 ## TODO
+- [ ] CUDA support
 - [ ] Shortcuts support for voice-input-based rewriting (whisper)
 - [ ] A configurable list of senders to ignore (e.g., no-reply@example.com)
 - [ ] Windows support (now only tested on Mac)
 - [ ] RAG support for personal knowledge base
+- [ ] QLORA support
+- [ ] Outlook Exchange support
+- [ ] Labeling emails for priorities / categories
+- [ ] Filter out spam ads emails by using replied rate (or is there some API for this?)
 - [ ] ...

 ## License